Treatment for vaginal dryness, thinning skin, itchiness, painful sex, frequent UTIs, and urgency.

 In addition to promoting balanced vaginal flora, estrogen keeps the skin in and around the vagina moist and plump and healthy.
 But declining estrogen levels in perimenopause and menopause can cause changes to the labia and urethra.
 For example, if you’ve noticed that your labia have become smaller, then your urethra could be more exposed to infection.
 And if E. coli is present in the vagina, then you could be facing a situation where bacteria from the vagina can more easily enter the urinary system and cause an infection.

-How long do you need to use vaginal estrogen?
-Think of it like sunscreen - which helps prevent sun damage.
-You’ll need to use vaginal estrogen for as long as you want to prevent UTIs.
-And if you stop using vaginal estrogen, symptoms are likely to return.
+You can take vaginal estrogen for as long as you need to prevent UTIs.
+Your body won't develop a resistance to it.
+Keep in mind that if you stop using vaginal estrogen, symptoms are likely to return.

 Studies show that repeated use of antibiotics, including low-dose antibiotics to prevent UTIs, can cause antibiotic resistance.
 If you’re looking for an alternative to antibiotics, you might consider D-mannose.